Exercise Assessments and Interventions for Metabolic Conditions and Cancer

 Overview

-This unit addresses pathophysiologies in metabolism, including kidney disease, and cancers.
-The learning for this unit of study focuses on exercise assessments and interventions for metabolic conditions and cancers; these being core knowledge and skills categories required for graduates seeking professional accreditation with Exercise and Sports Science Australia (ESSA).
-It will include exercise testing and prescription for a range of metabolic conditions, including (but not limited to) obesity, diabetes & gestational diabetes, polycystic ovarian syndrome, various stages of kidney diseases, and a number of cancers.
+This unit addresses the pathophysiology of metabolic conditions, including kidney disease, and cancers.
+The learning for this unit of study focuses on exercise assessments and interventions for metabolic conditions and cancers, these being among the core pathology areas of knowledge and skills categories required for graduates seeking professional accreditation with Exercise and Sports Science Australia (ESSA).
+It will include exercise testing and prescription for a range of metabolic and oncological conditions.

 Learning Outcomes